Hurghada Red Sea Coast, Egypt Travel Guide

 Dominating Red Sea Mountains.

-Hurghada’s growth expanded along the coastline, leading to distinct areas.
+Hurghada’s growth expanded along the coastline, leading to different zones.
 El Dahar, the original settlement, keeps a local charm.
 Sakkala, the newer city area, holds modern shops and the lively Hurghada Marina.
 Further south, Villages Road consists mainly of large resorts.
-North of the main city rests El Gouna, a built resort town known for its lagoons and cultured atmosphere.
+North of the main city rests El Gouna, a built a vacation town known for its lagoons and cultured atmosphere.
 Each area provides a slightly different experience, shaped by its surroundings.

 The interplay of desert and sea shapes Hurghada.
-This geographical duality has a diverse array of activities, from deep-sea diving to desert safaris.
+This geographical duality has a diverse array of activities, from deep-sea diving to safaris in the desert.
 The region’s geography solidifies its status as a prime tourist destination.

 Hurghada’s position also places it within reach of different significant Egyptian locations.
 This proximity makes Hurghada a base for combining beach holidays with excursions to Egypt's rich historical sites.